1 Ton Studios

 How many politicians does it take to change a light bulb?

 A. Five.
-One to change the bulb while the other four pull the ladder out from under him.
+One to change the bulb and four pull the ladder out from under him.

 How many feminists does it take to change a light bulb?